AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-00.md

  cp -r ~/Downloads/fontawesome-free/{webfonts,css,js,svgs,sprites} public/assets/
 ```

-Now create a new `index.php` file and open it to add the following:
+Now create a new `index.php` file in the ROOT of the application and open it to add the following:

 ```php
 <?php